valuit-official/valuit-docs/docs/Getting Started/What is Tokenization/step-by-step.md

 3. **Token Creation**

     The digital token creation process takes place on a blockchain.
 Each token represents a share of ownership or stake in the underlying asset.
 Depending on the asset's structure and intended use, tokens can represent fractional or full ownership.
-Valuit uses blockchain standards, like ERC-3643 for security tokens, to ensure regulatory compliance and transparency.
+BlockRidge uses blockchain standards, like ERC-3643 for security tokens, to ensure regulatory compliance and transparency.

 4. **Compliance and Registration**